 A recent study of employers in higher education found that only 1% of employers offered up to 4 health insurance options for employees.
 Oftentimes, traditional group plans require at least 50% participation.
-This means employees have very few options to choose from, but in order for the plan to remain intact, they must select from its limited choices.
+This means employees have very few options to choose from, but they must select from its limited choices.

 Individual Coverage HRAs dynamically improve the selection of health insurance.
 The individual marketplace typically has anywhere from 15 to 50 unique plan designs available for employees to select from.
 When it comes to health insurance, one size never fits all.
 Moving away from only offering 1 to 3 options, ICHRA gives employees the opportunity to find what fits their unique needs best.